bablokb/nerd-alarmclock/doc/features.md

     * configure alarms
     * restart the clock
     * reboot or shutdown the system
+  - Restart/Reboot/Shutdown available from push-button (**new**)

 Planned
 -------

-  - Put features currently only available from the bot additionally on push-buttons (e.g. restart/reboot/shutdown)
+  - Add an IR-receiver and process commands from a remote-control
   - Add a web-interface to be independent from telegram
-  - Add an IR-receiver and process commands from a remote-control
-  - Support internet-radio (just for playing music, independent of alarms)
   - show metadata on the display
-  - Add two knobs to select the radio-station and to adust volume